jvalls1/usa-indicators/immigration_data.md

 [Tourism and Trade office](https://www.trade.gov/national-travel-and-tourism-office)<br>
 https://www.trade.gov/national-travel-and-tourism-office

 It registers travel visitors accessing to US, and they inquiry a I-94 form.
-The data belongs to 2016 year.
+The data belong to 2016 year.

 ## Files